nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Editing a student

+>**Prerequisite 1:** At least one student exists in the list.
+For example, a student at index 1.

+>**Prerequisite 2:** Ensure that the tutorial T1001 exists in the system.

+>**Prerequisite 3:** Ensure that no student with student ID "A7654321X" exists in the system.

 1. Editing a student's details

-    1. Prerequisites: At least one student exists in the list.
-For example, a student at index 1.

-    2. Test case: `edit 1 n/Jane Smith s/A7654321X t/T2001`<br>
+    1. Test case: `edit 1 n/Jane Smith s/A7654321X c/T2001`<br>
        Expected: Student at index 1 is updated with the new name "Jane Smith", student ID "A7654321X", and assigned to tutorial "T2001".
 Confirmation message is displayed with the updated details.

 2. Editing a student with some fields missing